-The Minnesota Chapter of ACHE (MN-ACHE) is proud to support students through a variety of educational resources including reduced admittance to educational events and a reduced-rate ACHE membership.
+The Minnesota Chapter of ACHE is proud to support students through a variety of educational resources including reduced admittance to educational events and a reduced-rate ACHE membership.

 To be eligible for Student Associate status, you need to: